 Contract law can be a complex arena.
 You should always understand what you're signing before you agree to a contract's terms.
 Consider consulting with an experienced professional in the contract law field if you have any questions about reviewing or drafting a contract.
 In particular, it's important to have a warranty in place that will adequately protect your equipment and, therefore, your business.
 The small price you pay for consultation could save you a great deal of money if something goes wrong in the future.

 If you need help understanding contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.